Watch Siouxsie Sioux perform 'Israel' for first time in a decade at Cruel World Fest

 But organisers were forced to cancel that headline slot after severe weather hit the event, which was taking place at Brookside at the Rose Bowl in Pasadena, California.

-Both Sioux and Iggy Pop (who was also on the bill) then returned to the site on Sunday (June 21) to perform then instead.
-As Stereogum reports, Sioux’s ended her 17-song set by playing The Banshees’ 1980 standalone single ‘Israel’.
+Both Sioux and Iggy Pop (who was also on the bill) then returned to the site on Sunday (May 21) to perform that night instead.
+As Stereogum reports, Sioux ended her 17-song set by playing The Banshees’ 1980 standalone single ‘Israel’.

 It marked the first live outing for the tune since she appeared at Yoko Ono’s Meltdown Festival in 2013, per Setlist.FM.